nevesmarcio/microm/microm/ReadMe.txt

 29-12-2013
 # fixed ground, spawn and goal shape rendering positioning
 # fixed a bug on ScreenTick generator - was cleaning too much for GC
+# some drawing optimizations like fps and gps and use Matrix4 set() instead of cpy()